pluralsight/guides/in-review/devops/local-development-of-a-php-redis-application-with-kubernetes/article.md

 ### Setting up your local laptop

-We'll start by setting up your laptop by installing Docker.
-Follow the install instructions at https://www.docker.com/community-edition if you haven't already.

-We'll next set up the CLI interface for Google Container Engine (GKE) locally.
+We'll start by seting up the CLI interface for Google Container Engine (GKE) locally.
 Follow the instructions at https://cloud.google.com/sdk/downloads to download and install the Cloud SDK.
 Then, install `kubectl`:

 ```
 % sudo gcloud components update kubectl